danijar/computer-game/ROADMAP.md

 - Implement light scattering ("god rays")
 - Implement in game profiling and benchmarking
 - Run scripts in namespaces named by their modules
+	- Modules inject their callback functions as properties of a global javascript object of their name
 - Add audio manager
 	- sound occlusion, decrease radius and add high pass filter
 		- use as input for artificial intelligence